Give these players more time and support, urges Arthur

 In the wee hours of Sunday, Pakistan’s players will reach home after failing to reach the World Cup semi-finals despite winning their last four group games in a row.

-There is a big likelihood that Pakistan’s cricket authorities will rethink their strategy in the aftermath of the World Cup exit.
+There is a big likelihood that Pakistan’s cricket authorities will rethink their strategy in the aftermath of the World Cup exit but the country’s head coach hopes that his charges will be given more time.

 “These players are the future but they need time and they need support, but they are going to be champions,” Mickey Arthur told reporters here at the Lord’s on Friday evening after Pakistan’s convincing 94-run World Cup win against Bangladesh.